Who Leads The Eye-Bank?

 The Board of Directors consists of the offices of President, Vice-President, Secretary and Treasurer as well as several regular members.
 There are no term limits for members of the Board and officers are elected on an annual basis.
 The Board is comprised of an executive committee; a finance/audit committee; a nominating committee and ad hoc committees.

-The Medical Advisory Board advises and consults with the Medical Director and the Board of Directors concerning the technical and medical problems of the laboratory and any research project.
+The Medical Advisory Board advises and consults with the Medical Director and the Board of Directors concerning the technical and medical problems of the laboratory and any research project conducted by The Eye-Bank.
 Members of The Eye-Bank’s Medical Advisory Board are elected to a three-year term.

 The Eye-Bank’s Medical Director oversees and provides advice on all medical aspects of The Eye-Bank’s laboratory operations, including the medical policies and procedures, oversight of technical staff and the quality assurance program.